Prior-free cosmological parameter estimation of Cosmicflows-4: Results: Mock data

 \subsection{Radial flow}

 The reconstruction of the radial flow of the 64 mocks in spherical volumes out to $300\Mpch$ is presented in the top panel of \cref{fig:mock-monopole}.
 The recovered radial flow closely follows the ground truth of the simulations, demonstrating that our method reliably reconstructs the radial flow within the expected statistical uncertainty.
 The error in the method due to the sampling increases with distance, with a remarkable change in behavior after $160 \Mpch$.
 As expected, this effect stems from the observational limitations modeled in our mock data, namely scarcity of the data, large observational uncertainties, and luminosity limitations.

-In the bottom panels of \cref{fig:mock-monopole} the under or overestimate as a function of distance is shown in two ways.
-We focus on the mis-estimate in km/s represented by $\Delta=V_{r}-V^{\rm sim}_{r}$ namely the estimated infall velocity at a given distance minus the true one.
-We also examine the ratio $R = |V_{r}| / |V^{\rm sim}_{r}|$.
+In the bottom panels of \cref{fig:mock-monopole}, the under- or overestimate of the radial flow as a function of distance is shown in two ways.
+We focus on the misestimate in km/s represented by $\Delta=V_{r}-V^{\rm sim}_{r}$, namely the estimated infall velocity at a given distance minus the corresponding value from the simulation.
+We also examined the ratio $R = |V_{r}| / |V^{\rm sim}_{r}|$.
 The method underestimates the slight outflow found below $50\Mpch$ seen in the simulations.
-The rising of the median $\langle V_{r}\rangle$ within this region is reflects the observer's under-dense position.
-The underestimation of this outflow is due to the fact that the simulations (poor) resolution (in the exact region where the observations can see the faintest objects) implies a disparity between the CF4 catalog and our mocks in the innermost region (also seen in \Cref{fig:mock_spat_dist_type_1}).
-In the absence of constraints, the mean tends to zero while the scatter increases, yet, due to the absence of \LCDM prior, this convergence is expected to be weaker than it is for field level inference methods such as \citet{Hoffman2024}.
+The rising of the median $\langle V_{r}\rangle$ within this region reflects the observer's underdense position.
+The underestimation of this outflow is due to the (poor) simulation resolution (in the exact region where the observations can see the faintest objects) and implies a disparity between the CF4 catalog and our mocks in the innermost region (also seen in \cref{fig:mock_spat_dist_type_1}).
+In the absence of constraints, the mean tends to zero while the scatter increases, but due to the absence of a \LCDM{} prior, this convergence is expected to be weaker than it is for field-level inference methods such as \citet{Hoffman2024}.